khalid-hussain/shaheen/chap16.md

 the right.
 The troops under the Abu Abdullah that were retreating saw this change in situations and re-launched an attack.
 Now Ferdinand's entire army were pushed to one side of the city.
 On their right and left flanks were Badr Bin Mughira and Mansoor Bin Hassan's horsemen.
-In the rear were Moosa's fighters while the remainder of the army were in front fighting under the leadership of Abu Abdullah and Abu Mohsin.
+In the rear were Musa's fighters while the remainder of the army were in front fighting under the leadership of Abu Abdullah and Abu Mohsin.
 On the fourth side of the city, next to which the river flowed, was peaceful.

 Because of the light of the twelfth night of the moon, there was no decline in the pace of the battle.
-The enemy's forces were gradually retreating and the handful of Moosa's fighters in the rear were enough to stop their path.
+The enemy's forces were gradually retreating and the handful of Musa's fighters in the rear were enough to stop their path.

-Mansoor rode his horse around the enemy and ended up in the rear and said to Moosa, "Remove your troops immediately from here."
+Mansoor rode his horse around the enemy and ended up in the rear and said to Musa, "Remove your troops immediately from here."

-Moosa said, "But I think instead of moving from here it would be better if I moved a contingent of my troops here.
+Musa said, "But I think instead of moving from here it would be better if I moved a contingent of my troops here.
 They can get here maneuvering either from the left or right.
 If we push them towards the city, then they would come in the range of the archers."